kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The job associated with this object" },
+            "job_id": {
+                "type": "string",
+                "description": "The ID of the associated job" },
             "kernel": {
                 "type": "string",
                 "description": "The kernel associated with this object"